isomerpages/mlaw-corp/news/press-releases/_posts/2021-01-28-Simplified-Insolvency-Programme-commences.md

 <u>Process</u>

 {:start="8"}
 8. The application process for the SIP can be found in the Annex.
-Companies interested in applying for the SIP may visit [www.go.gov.sg/sip](www.go.gov.sg/sip) to learn more.
+Companies interested in applying for the SIP may visit <a href="www.go.gov.sg/sip" target="new">www.go.gov.sg/sip</a> to learn more.

 <u>Other Support Measures</u>